opcua-lads/lads-client-py/README.md

 ```bash
 pip install build
 ```
-Within the /dev folder you will find poeershell und bash scripts which help to automate the steps which are outlined in the following.
+Within the /dev folder you will find powershell und bash scripts which help to automate the steps which are outlined in the following.

 ## Client Library
 The *[lads_opcua_client](https://github.com/opcua-lads/lads-client-py/tree/main/lads_opcua_client)* library can be build and installed with the following command for Windows users: